A Guide to Contract Manufacturing in Vietnam

 Factors to Consider Before Outsourcing to Vietnam

-The advantages of contract manufacturing in Vietnam are undeniable, but success depends on understanding the nuances of the country’s ecosystem.
-Not every product or business model will thrive here.
-From technical capability to supply chain limitations, several key factors should guide your outsourcing strategy.
+The advantages of contract manufacturing in Vietnam are undeniable, but success requires an understanding of the nuances in the country’s ecosystem.
+Even with favorable costs and trade agreements, not every product or business model will thrive here.

 Labor Cost vs. Technical Capability

 Vietnam offers substantial labor savings for assembly-heavy and labor-intensive products.
-Manufacturing wages in Vietnam remain significantly lower than in China—often by as much as $300 per month—making it an attractive destination for cost-sensitive projects.
-However, technical sophistication varies across regions and factory types.
+As of 2025, the average monthly manufacturing wage in Vietnam is about $300 lower than it is in China, making it an attractive option for cost-sensitive projects.

 Supply Chain Depth and Component Availability